Idea

 If you’re not inspired to convert all your instructor-led training into asynchronous digital training, we don’t know what will.
 Okay, maybe you shouldn’t run out and convert all training without a strategy for what will work best and what won’t.

-Digital training isn’t the end all be all but it is pretty powerful and will save your organization massive sums of money.
-For some training needs digital training isn’t the right solution just like instructor-led training isn’t always the best option.
+Digital training isn’t the be-all and end-all, but it is pretty powerful and will save your organization massive sums of money.
+However, digital training isn’t the right solution for all training needs, just like instructor-led training isn’t always the best option.

-It can be used as a powerful tool for professional development as well as specific on-the-job tasks.
-Whether you use a self-paced course or go the route of performance support or short microlearning videos, digital training scales well and is an efficient way to train employees while saving money.
+It can be a powerful tool for professional development and specific on-the-job tasks.
+Whether you use a self-paced course, performance support, or short microlearning videos, digital training scales well and efficiently trains employees while saving money.

-We’re a big believer in digital training and the power it has to transform organizations for the better.
-That’s not because our means of living are based on it, but rather we base our living on it because of how powerful and effective it is.
+We’re big believers in digital training and its power to improve organizations.
+That’s not because our means of living are based on it; instead, we base our living on it because of its power and effectiveness.

 We specialize in digital training solutions for company technology, but digital training can be powerful for nearly every type of training.
 Schedule a free consultation to discuss your next project and how we can save your organization money while training employees more effectively.